minsubak/minsubak/README.md

 #Github attic for Minsu

-#main IDE: Visual Studio Code
+#main IDE: Visual Studio Code, MSYS2 ✔
-#magor language: C
+#magor language: C ✔
 <!--
 **minsubak/minsubak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.